amaldevp/RoughSketchSimplification/README.md

 This program is a research prototype and may contain bugs and flaws.
 Also, please note that it can be written in more optimized way.

+Special thanks to Enrique Rosales (copyrighted) for providing the sketches.

 ##################### For further enquires: #####################

 Contact: Amal Dev Parakkat (amaldevparakkat.weebly.com)